r-pufky/digikam/README.md

 # [![digikam][f8]](https://www.digikam.org/documentation/) digikam

+:warning: DEPRECATION: Support will end on the next major digikam release. :warning:

+:warning: See [migration instructions](migration.md) for details and how to migrate to the linuxserver digikam image. :warning:

 digikam is an advanced open-source digital photo management application that runs on Linux, Windows, and MacOS.
 The application provides a comprehensive set of tools for importing, managing, editing, and sharing photos and raw files.